camunda-community-hub/zeebe-message-correlation/README.md

  - Click on the workflow instance.
 You will see the current state of the workflow:

  ![](img/workflow-state.png)

-This means that 0 tokens are waiting at the start event, and 1 has passed through; and 1 token is waiting at the "Collect Money" task, and 0 have passed through.
+The numbers above the BPMN symbols indicate that no tokens are waiting at the start event, and one has passed through; and one token is waiting at the "Collect Money" task, and none have passed through.

 - Take a look at the "Variables" tab at the bottom of the screen.
 (If you don't see it you are probably looking at the workflow, rather than the instance.
 In that case, drill down into the instance):
 ![](img/variables.png)